Fadzil Noor: Political career

 Fadzil's political career began in 1978 when he stood as the PAS candidate against Datuk Senu Abdul Rahman for the Kuala Kedah parliamentary seat.
 However, he was unable to defeat the incumbent.
 In the same election, PAS was defeated in Kelantan, which it had ruled since 1959 by the Barisan Nasional (BN) coalition who formed the federal government.
 He became the PAS President of the Kuala Kedah area and the Kedah PAS State Liaison Member.
 In 1981, he was elected as Vice President of PAS and served in the position until 1982.
-In 1983, Fadzil and Yusof Rawa were elected as Deputy President and President respectively.
+After that, he started his parliamentary political career as MLA of Bukit Raya in 1982, defeating BN candidate Syeikh Alias Mustafa and an independent candidate.
+A year later in 1983, Fadzil and Yusof Rawa were elected as Deputy President and President respectively.
 Their election signified a take-over by the party's conservative ulama faction who advocated for the establishment of an Islamic state.
 On March 30, 1989 he was elected as President of PAS after the retirement of Rawa.
 His presidency saw a moderation of the party's rhetoric whilst remaining committed to the establishment of an Islamic state.
 In the 1990 Malaysian general election Fadzil led the party into an informal alliance with the UMNO-breakaway group Semangat 46 and other Islamic parties called Angkatan Perpaduan Ummah (APU).
 PAS was able to win an additional 6 seats in parliament and the APU won all of the 39 state legislate assembly seats in Kelantan.

 In 1998, he was appointed as Chairman of Gerakan Keadilan Rakyat Malaysia.
 The organisation was set up by PAS, the Democratic Action Party (DAP), and the Malaysian People's Party (PRM).
 The organisation included 15 non-governmental organizations and various individuals and sought to uphold justice after the sacking of Datuk Seri Anwar Ibrahim as Deputy Prime Minister and his detention without trial under the ISA the same year by Prime Minister Mahathir Mohamad.

 In the 1999 Malaysian general election Fadzil stood as a candidate for the Anak Bukit state assembly seat as well as a candidate for the Pendang parliamentary seat.
 He was able to win both seats.
 Fadzil's victory coincided with PAS' biggest electoral victory in history, where they were able to win an additional 20 seats and re-take the state of Terrenganu whilst contesting together with the DAP, PRM and the newly-formed Parti KeADILan Nasional (now Parti Keadilan Rakyat) as part of the Barisan Alternatif coalition.
 In 1999 he was appointed Leader of the Opposition (Malaysia) in the Dewan Rakyat succeeding Lim Kit Siang as PAS had become the largest opposition party in parliament.